 The Corn Islands aren’t exactly the easiest places to get to and there are definitely places with more beautiful beaches.
 However, if you’re looking for an authentic Caribbean experience and are willing to dive into some of the local produce then you will be rewarded with an amazing time.

-Corn Islands travel and feasting tips:
+Cooking the Corn Islands: travel and feasting tips

 - Cooking with banana leaves: